matiasvlevi/piapi/README.md

 > Do not use this software for your own professionnal server

-ServerFetch allows you to log values and display them on a web app.
+ServerFetch allows you to log user selected values (System info, GPIO reads, etc) and display them on a web app.

 <br/>